jbrmaiden/trm-frontend-test/README.md

 # Frontend Interview Challenge

-Your mission, if you choose to accept it, is to demonstrate your Frontend skills using this premade repository We have a simple checklist of items for you to complete.
+Your mission, if you choose to accept it, is to demonstrate your Frontend skills using this premade repository.
+We have a simple checklist of items for you to complete.
 Items will range from from varying skill levels.
 We ask that you comment your thoughts and decision making, so we get a good idea of how you think out solutions to the problems.